RoseCityRobotics/common_platform/docs/source/operations/troubleshooting/index.md

 # Troubleshooting

-This section provides comprehensive troubleshooting guides for the PARTS Common Robotics Platform.
+This section provides comprehensive troubleshooting guides for the RCR Common Robotics Platform.

 ## Troubleshooting Guides